Leela's Homeworld

 [edit] Act II: "Mu-tate!
 Mu-tate!
 Mu-tate!"

-As Bender overdoes it, the Sewer Mutants strike back and pull Bender, Leela, and Fry into the sewers.
-All three are sentenced to be dumped into the Mutagenic Sewage Lake to be mutated (the liquid can't harm mutants as they already are mutated; nor can it harm robots because they don't have DNA-though the mutants get around this by stating they'll beat Bender up afterwards) and beaten up afterwards, but are rescued by two mysterious robed strangers who somehow know Leela's full name.
+As Leela protests Bender (who has started up a waste disposal company) shoving an entire whale (having been hired to clean up the set of Free Willy 3) into the sewers, Bender dismisses her concern it will enrage the sewer mutants by pointing out they're on the surface and out of the mutants' reach, part of the street collapses; the mutants thusly drag Bender, Leela, and Fry into the sewers.
+All three are sentenced to be dumped into Lake Mutagenic to be mutated (which Bender's dumping contaminated even further).
+The liquid can't harm mutants as they already are mutated, nor can it harm robots because they don't have DNA (the mutants get around this by stating they'll beat Bender up afterwards).
+They are rescued by two mysterious robed strangers who somehow know Leela's full name.
+After the robed strangers help them, the mutants chase them, hoping to recapture them.
 While running from the mutants, the crew break into a house that has a complete biography of Leela pinned on the walls plus a lot of stuff she flushed down the toilet.
 They are caught by the mutants and sentenced to death, but the mysterious strangers intervene again and they are only banished from the sewers.
-Fry and Bender go to the surface, but Leela stays behind and dives into the Mutagenic Sewage Lake in pursuit of the strangers.
+Fry and Bender go to the surface, but Leela stays behind and dives into Lake Mutagenic in pursuit of the strangers.

 [edit] Act III: "Isn't that the same machine that makes noses?"

 Leela finds that she is not mutated by the sewage and pursues the two strangers deep into the sewers.
-Fry, in the meantime, searches for clues on Leela's origins in the orphanarium, and acquires the note that was pinned to Leela's basket when she was abandoned.
+Fry, in the meantime, searches for clues on Leela's origins in the orphanarium, and acquires the note that was pinned to Leela's basket when she was abandoned from Vogel.
 The note is written in an alien language, so he takes it to the Professor to analyze it.
-He uses the Nose Machine, pointing out that there's no reason it can't do other things.
+He uses the Nose Machine, pointing out that there's no reason it can do things other than make noses.
 Although the Machine is unable to decode the language, it does find out that the note originated from the sewers.

-Leela's parents are Sewer Mutants.
+During a flashback, we find out that Leela's parents are Sewer Mutants.
 Leela had so few mutations that they decided to give her up to the orphanarium to enable her to lead a real life on the surface.
-Her mother wrote the note in alienese to convince the warden Leela was an alien, not a mutant.
+Her mother wrote the note in Alienese to convince the warden Leela was an alien, not a mutant.
 Her parents chose never to reveal her true origins so she would not learn the shameful truth.
 The only connection between them is a bracelet they left with their daughter, of which her mother has a duplicate.

-Meanwhile, Leela has caught up with the robed strangers and threatens them with a gun, desperate to retrieve information about her origins.
+Meanwhile, Leela caught up with the robed strangers after they fled to the house with Leela's biography.
+She threatens them with a gun, desperate to retrieve information about her origins.
 She finds the duplicate bracelet on one of the strangers, and suspects they have taken it from her parents after they killed them.
 The strangers confess the deed, and Leela is about to kill them when Fry literally drops in from above and reveals the truth - the strangers are indeed Leela's parents.
 They were so desperate that their daughter should not learn her true heritage that they were prepared to die rather than reveal that piece of information, and they fear their daughter might despise them because of all they did.

 [edit] Additional Info